adamzmijewski/Python-Programming/README.md

 # Python-Programming
-CSC4992 Final Project Jeff, Shawn, Shaunak
+CSC4992 Final Project Jeff, Shaunak, Adam

 Include this Markdown file in the "Management" folder of your git repository and edit it accordingly.